 What's key, though, is to keep lending through quality P2P providers, not necessarily the exact same ones.
 So, if you're unable to keep lending at some of your providers, you can switch more of your repaid money to others, and keep lending there.

 Selling your loans early

-Often, P2P lending markets for selling to other lenders work well.
+Often, P2P lending markets for selling loans to other lenders work well.
 But they don't always work and that usually has nothing to do with how good the P2P lending provider is.
 In other words, it's not usually their fault.

 When you have stable investments, like quality P2P loans offering routinely solid returns, the flip side is always that it can be harder to sell early.
 So, as with any P2P lending provider, be prepared to lend until borrowers repay naturally.